 - The study determined that individuals’ risk of death rose 13% with each additional daily serving of red meat they consumed (The average portion size of the meat was 3 oz.).
 The impact rose to 20% if the red meat was processed.
 Some typical processed red meat options are hot dogs, bacon, and cold cuts.

 - Walter Willet, a senior scientist on the teams said, “If someone is age 60 and has a 50% chance of dying in the next 25 years, adding one serving a day would increase his risk of dying in that time to about 57%, and if he had two servings a day, this would be about a 63% risk of dying in that time.”

 Positives of Reducing & Exchanging Red Meat Consumption:

 - The study additionally points out that when we cut back on red meat there is an opposite effect on these percentages.
 According to the study, “Consuming less than half a serving (1.5 ounces) per day of red meat could have prevented about one in 10 premature deaths of men in the study.”

-While the results of this study may not completely make one overhaul their entire diet, they can help to start the process of shifting individuals’ beliefs about the positive and negative affects of food.
-By delving into the scientifically proven affects of sugar, fast food, and red meat, while also researching the positives of lean proteins, fruits, and vegetables, your beliefs about eating will assuredly change overtime.
+While the results of this study may not completely make one overhaul their entire diet, they can help to start the process of shifting individuals’ beliefs about the positive and negative effects of food.
+By delving into the scientifically proven effects of sugar, fast food, and red meat, while also researching the positives of lean proteins, fruits, and vegetables, your beliefs about eating will assuredly change over time.